Hannan864/AI-UNI-QNA-SYSTEM/README.md

 ### 1. Why did I build IIUI Smart Chatbot?

-I built IIUI Smart Chatbot as my BS Final Year Project to explore how AI, NLP, machine learning, information retrieval, and web application development can be combined to solve a practical university-support problem.
+I built IIUI Smart Chatbot as my BS Final Year Project to explore how AI, NLP, machine learning, information retrieval, and software engineering can be combined to solve a practical university-support problem.

-The idea was to create a centralized conversational system where students and faculty could access university-related information through a chatbot interface instead of manually searching through different sources.
+I wanted to build more than a basic chatbot.
+I designed the system around university knowledge, intent detection, semantic retrieval, administration, authentication, voice interaction, and optional generative AI.

-### 2. Why did I use both Mock AI and Live AI modes?
+### 2. Why did I use both traditional ML and Generative AI?

-I used two modes because they solve different requirements.
+I used traditional machine learning for structured tasks such as intent classification and generative AI for flexible conversational interaction.

-The **Mock Data Assistant** works around the project's local university knowledge base and retrieval system, making it useful for controlled demonstrations and university-specific information.
+This allowed me to separate deterministic or classification-oriented tasks from open-ended language generation instead of using an LLM for every part of the system.

-The **Live AI Assistant** provides integration with an external AI provider for more flexible conversational responses.
+### 3. Why did I integrate Gemini?

-Separating the two modes also made the architecture easier to test and maintain.
+I integrated Gemini through the Live AI layer to provide a modern generative-AI capability within the chatbot.

-### 3. Why did I use Streamlit for the frontend?
+I kept the AI provider behind a separate service layer so the rest of the application does not have to depend directly on one provider implementation.

-I used Streamlit because it allowed me to build an interactive Python-based web interface quickly while keeping the frontend closely integrated with the AI and data-processing components.
+### 4. Why did I use Streamlit?

-For this FYP, it also allowed me to focus more heavily on the chatbot, NLP, machine-learning, retrieval, and backend functionality without introducing a separate JavaScript frontend framework.
+I used Streamlit because it allowed me to develop an interactive Python-based interface while keeping the project focused on the AI, NLP, ML, retrieval, and backend components.

-### 4. Why did I use Flask for the backend?
+For an FYP, this also reduced frontend complexity while still providing a functional web application.

-I used Flask to provide a dedicated backend layer for API handling, authentication, sessions, administrative functionality, and communication between the application components.
+### 5. Why did I use Flask?

-Separating backend responsibilities from the Streamlit interface also gave the project a clearer application structure.
+I used Flask to provide a dedicated backend layer for API handling, authentication, sessions, administrative functionality, and communication between application components.

-### 5. How does my NLP and ML pipeline work?
+This separates backend responsibilities from the Streamlit presentation layer.

-I designed the processing pipeline around traditional NLP and machine-learning techniques.
+### 6. How does my machine-learning pipeline work?

-The general flow is:
+I designed the intent-classification pipeline as:

 ```text
 User Query